Text and typography

 Use letter-spacing to control the amount of horizontal space between characters in your text.
 This property accepts length values such as em, px, and rem.

 Note that the specified value increases the amount of natural space between characters.
-In the demo below, try selecting an individual letter to see the size of its letterbox and how it changes with letter-spacing.
+In the following demo, try selecting an individual letter to see the size of its letterbox and how it changes with letter-spacing.

 Change the space between words